marciofrayze/fuga-do-calabouco/README.md

 # Fuga do Calabouço

-This is a very simple puzzle game for Windows written in BlitzBasic.
+This is a very simple puzzle game for Windows written in BlitzBasic a loooong time ago.

 Move the blocks to find the exit.